acharge91/JavaStrings/readme.md

 **Palindrome.java**

 - A programme that identifies palindromes in a sentence and returns an array of palindromes that have the longest length.
 The *getLongestPalindromeArray* method splits a sentence on any non-word character using regular expression.
 It then iterates through the array of words calling the *isPalindromeChecker* method to identify if they are a palindrome and whether they are longer than 2 characters.
 The *addPalindromeToArray* method then adds all valid palindromes to an ArrayList, if they are same length as any already in the list.
-If thy are longer, then the ArrayList is cleared and the longer palindrome is added.
+If they are longer, then the ArrayList is cleared and the longer palindrome is added.

 **PalindromeTest.java**